-My physical inspection of the roof void area was restricted due to there being a lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.

 I was not able to inspect the sub floor area.